Stacey Slater: Second and third maternity breaks

 On 4 September 2021, it was confirmed that Turner would make a cameo appearance for one episode.
 It was also later confirmed on 14 September 2021 that she would make a second cameo appearance.
 Stacey returned in episode 6343, originally broadcast on 16 September 2021 and again in episode 6345, originally broadcast on 20 September 2021, as Jean visits her in prison to tell her about Ruby's prison sentence and that she does not have cancer, as she had thought.
 Stacey returned full time in episode 6365, originally broadcast on 25 October 2021, as she is released from prison.

+Turner took a third period of maternity leave in early 2025.
+While on her leave, she returned for the show's 40th anniversary live episode in which she reconciled with Martin only for him to die from crush injuries sustained after an explosion caused a beam to fall on him in The Queen Vic as well as filming the aftermath of his death.
+Turner was praised for returning in such a short time period.

+Departure (2025)

+In May 2025, whilst Turner was on her third maternity leave, it was reported that she would be departing the role as Stacey once again later in the year in order to explore other opportunities and spend time with family but that the "door would be left open" for Turner to return "when she's ready" according to an EastEnders spokesperson.
+It was also revealed that a "dramatic" exit storyline was being planned.
+In a video from her last day on set, Turner professed she would return.